-Exciting programmes of exhibitions, events and symposia organised through our Research and Consultancy Network support our research and consultancy activities.
+Exciting programmes of exhibitions, events and symposia – linked to our Research Themes – showcase our research activities.
 Regular research seminars, critical discussion groups and research forums underpin our research training.
-Our annual research day brings our whole research community – including academic staff and postgraduate research students – together to debate topical issues and share best practice.
+Our thrice-annual research days bring our whole research community – including academic staff and postgraduate research students – together to debate topical issues and share best practice.

 From its inception as the Norwich Gallery in 1997, our Gallery has presented over 90 exhibitions including solo and group shows of established and emerging artists, staff and students.
 Individual Gallery programmes have been toured to a range of exhibition venues throughout Europe, Australia and North America.
 The renowned open submission exhibition EASTinternational has been held at the University since 1991, and 2015 will see us host the British Art Show 8.

-Alongside an important collection of historical artworks, the University holds a range of contemporary resources relating to EASTinternational and the Gallery.
+Alongside an important collection of historical artworks, the University holds a range of contemporary resources relating to the East GalleryNUA and EASTinternational.
 These include materials featuring the work of over 700 artists, including many prominent figures in the international contemporary art world.
 Our animation archives include a significant volume of unique materials drawn from our rich history of animation education and international festival production.

 Visit NUA’s online research archive which provides public access to a digital snapshot of the research, enterprise and practice generated by research-active staff and postgraduate students.